-Energy audits were introduced in July 2014 by Italian Legislative Decree 102/2014.
-The parties required to monitor loads according to ENEA guidelines are large and energy-intensive companies, and the data relevant for this round of audits is that gathered during 2022.
+Energy audits were introduced in July 2014 by Italian Legislative Decree 102/2014, which requires large and energy-intensive companies to monitor loads according to ENEA guidelines.
+The relevant data for this round of audits is that gathered during 2022.

 The energy audit process is composed of different phases, all of which equally important and essential:

-- Initial inspections and visits aimed at verifying the organisational situation at the company, problems linked to energy consumption (thermal and electrical) of the production process and general services.
+- Data collection required for energy audit and initial inspections aimed at verifying company’s organizational situation and issues related to energy consumption (thermal and electrical) of the production process and general services.

 - Planning activities for coming years, for continuous improvement of company energy performance and sustainability.

 Energy Team will be responsible for uploading the documentation onto ENEA portal and presenting the results of the audit at the customer’s premises.

 We employ the CloE platform for our analyses, which has a modular structure, offering an app specially developed to carry out energy audits, which is an essential tool for the Energy Management Expert (EME), enabling more customised analysis and planning of actions.

 Energy Team is an Energy Service Company (ESCo) with UNI CEI 11352 certification, guaranteeing the use of standardised and effective procedures to offer the necessary support for energy-efficiency projects.
 This certification enables our experts to work with companies from all industrial sectors and with the public administration.